-As the NHS continues championing healthy ageing, integrating fall prevention strategies within this broader initiative is imperative.
-By doing so, we not only contribute to reducing the incidence of falls but also to fostering a society where individuals can age healthily and continue to lead active, fulfilling lives.
+As the NHS continues championing healthy ageing, integrating falls prevention strategies within this broader initiative is imperative.
+By doing so, we contribute to reducing the incidence of falls and fostering a society where individuals can age healthily and continue to lead active, fulfilling lives.

 Our journey towards promoting healthy ageing and preventing falls is a collaborative one.
 With the right tools, support, and community engagement, we can make significant strides towards a future where everyone can stay active, healthy and stronger for longer.